wp-plugins/zemanta/readme.txt

 2. Widget - Related Images, Related Posts and the powerful search bar
 3. WordPress admin new post page where Zemanta is suggesting relevant related images, related posts and tags for the post you are writing.
 4. List of related posts and a neat preview of the post you're about to link to
-5. The email you receive after another Zemanta user uses your post as a related post
+5. The email you receive when another Zemanta user uses your post as a related post

 == Changelog ==